-BRG is a publicly traded REIT (NYSE-MKT) that acquires institutional quality Class A apartment properties in growth markets across the United States offering investors dividend-paying, non-traded units of Series B preferred stock and warrants.
+BRG is a publicly-traded REIT (NYSE: BRG) formed to acquire institutional quality, Class A apartment properties in growth markets across the United States.
+BRG is offering investors non-traded shares of Series T Redeemable Preferred Stock (Series T Shares).

-Available only through broker-dealers and registered investment advisors.
+Only available through third-party broker-dealers and registered investment advisors.

 To view and subscribe to current offers, login to FolioInstitutional.com and click on any client account for which you have either trader or account manager access.
 Select “Offerings” under the words “Private Investing” on the right side of the page.